 If you don’t have a new Japanese washer, you’ll have a washer with an attachment that is like the spin cycle of a traditional western setup.
 It’s a 2 part machine.
 Washing machines are small with a typical capacity being one-half of what you would find in the west.
 Built in next to it is a spinner.
 It’s a small cylindrical drum that whips the water out of your clothes.
 Why?
 Because you’ll be hanging them out to dry on the balcony.

 If you have newer equipment the washer and spinner are 1 unit just like a typical western washing machine.
-But it goes one step further.
+But Japan takes it one step further.
 A dryer is built into it so basically everything gets done does all in 1 step.
 These machines are not cheap and for that reason if you are in a typical apartment offered by the JET Program or you are an ALT you won't have to deal with this.
 (They cost around $1,500).

 However all the functions and buttons are in kanji so using it is more than a pain if you can't read kanji.
 In fact it's so complex that a video is needed to explain some of it.
 But some basic kanji that will help you out are: